 Buying products and booking services online has become commonplace for businesses and people alike.
 Whether you're in need of pet food for your child's goldfish or supplies for your new home office you can likely get what you need delivered right to your door without any hassle at all.
 But when you're shopping online you always want to be a little more careful before handing your hard-earned money over to a company, as there are many Internet scammers who prey on unsuspecting shoppers.
 Here are some tips for spotting which sites you can trust and when to keep your credit card number to yourself.

 Make sure you know the name and address of the company that you're dealing with.
-If you're booking an appointment with a mortgage loan specialist, let's use Easy House Loan as an example, then naturally you're going to know where their office is.
+If you're booking an appointment with a mortgage loan specialist, then naturally you're going to know where their office is.
 But you might not be so sure if you're buying a part for your computer or a new pair of shoes online.
 If you're dealing with an online store than before you put in any of your personal information you should check to make sure that you have a way of contacting the company should something go wrong.

 There are many ways that scammers can steal your information even if you are dealing with a reputable website.
 One of the ways to avoid getting taken advantage of while your information is in transition from your computer to the recipient is to make sure that site is using secure software.
 Programs provided by sites like PayPal will keep intruders from getting to your information while you're researching or buying flowers for your mother.